dillonHe/EasyEDA-Documents/Tutorial/Export.md

 ![](images/155_Export_SchematicExportDialog.png)

-From here you can choose to export your design to SVG, image (.png) and Pdf file format.
+From here you can choose to export your design to SVG, image (.png) and PDF file format.

 For all file formats:

-**Width:** 0 is a 1:1 export of your image, higher numbers zoom your image.
+**Width:** 0 is a 1:1 export of your image, higher numbers scale your image.

 **PenWidth-Increase:** 0 represents a default line width of 1 pixel; if you set this to 1, the line will be 2 pixels.
 This is illustrated in the image below.